 Your Glowforge has a small but powerful fan directed right where the laser contacts the material, called the Air Assist Fan.
 It’s under the laser arm, behind the laser head.
 When your laser head is sitting properly, the fan will push smoke away from the print area and give you cleaner prints.

 When the head is not seated properly, however, the attached air assist fan will not be able to spin up to full speed.
 Should your laser head not be making contact, you’ll see an “Air assist alert” in the app when you print.

 If you run into this alert, here’s how to re-seat your printer head.
+Before you begin,

-Turn off your Glowforge and unplug it.
+turn off your Glowforge and unplug it.